Learn how to register to vote

 1. How can I register to vote?

-To register for the August 15, 2023 Municipal Primary Election, your voter registration must be received by your county clerk by 5:00 pm on August 4th, 2023.
+To register for the November 5th, 2024 General Election, your voter registration must be received by your county clerk by 5:00 pm on October 25, 2024.
 You can register to vote using one of the methods below:

 2. What are the requirements to register?